francosansone/dynanddis-connector/README.md

 # dynwithdis-connector
-System for simulate the connection between a dynamic system (OMEdit) with a discrete events system (PowerDEVS)
+System for simulate the connection between a dynamic system (OMEdit) with a discrete event system (PowerDEVS)